vlad17/vlad17.github.io/_posts/2017-07-09-deep-learning-learning.md

 # Deep Learning Learning Plan

 This is my plan to on-board myself with recent deep learning practice (as of the publishing date of this post).
 Comments and recommendations [via GitHub issues](https://github.com/vlad17/vlad17.github.io/issues) are welcome and appreciated!
-This plan presumes some probability, linear algebra, and machine learning theory already, but if you're following along [Part 1 of the Deep Learning book](http://www.deeplearningbook.org/) gives an overview of topics to cover.
+This plan presumes some probability, linear algebra, and machine learning theory already, but if you're following along [Part 1 of the Deep Learning book](http://www.deeplearningbook.org/) gives an overview of prerequisite topics to cover.

 My notes on these sources are [publicly available](https://github.com/vlad17/ml-notes), as are my [experiments](https://github.com/vlad17/learning-to-deep-learn).